 Set a routine

 Get up at your anticipated new time and go through the motions, including anything you do that would affect your cat, such as filling their water bowl or cleaning the litter box.
-This will help your cat adjust to new patterns of activity in the house.
+This will help your cat adjust to new activity in the house.

 Schedule feeding times